-Developmental Education Course-Developmental Education courses are included in the computation of satisfactory academic progress.
+Reinforced Instruction Courses-Reinforced Instruction courses are included in the computation of satisfactory academic progress.
 However, only up to one academic year's worth, equivalent to 30 semester hours, can be counted in the student's enrollment status for federal aid.
-Developmental credit hours earned in excess of 30 semester hours cannot be counted towards enrollment status for federal and state grants.
+Reinforced instruction credit hours earned in excess of 30 semester hours cannot be counted towards enrollment status for federal and state grants.